 Running in Chrome also has a number of handy perks.
 For example, TWAs share Chrome's storage, including cookies, passwords, and anything stored using the Web Storage API.
 One benefit of this setup is that users stay logged in across the browser and the TWA app.

 Building OYO Lite

-The OYO team wanted to give their users a native app experience without having to compromise on device storage, so they decided to create OYO Lite, a TWA built on their existing PWA.
+The OYO team wanted to give their users a full-featured app experience without having to compromise on device storage, so they decided to create OYO Lite, a TWA built on their existing PWA.

 Starting with a PWA is essential.
-Users expect a native-like experience in an app they run from the Android launcher, so web content served in a TWA must provide that experience, including:
+Users expect a full-featured experience in an app they run from the Android launcher, so web content served in a TWA must provide that experience, including: